mengluchu/OpenGeoHub2020/Python/deep_learning/README.md

 Exploration of air pollution mapping and others.
 The very initial motivation is to learn the road-no2 relationships automatically than using buffers
 - In the folder "CNN" you will find a jupyter notebook for the modeling process.
-- In the Archive folder:
-* data_arrange.py: gather data, the original data are pcrastermaps of roads in 25 m buffer at coordinates of ground stations
-* cnnap.py: explore a  simple deep cnn structure with augumentation, different batchsize, structure, activation, pooling strategies.
-* airbase_oaq.csv: ground stations for global air pollution mapping, currently not including Australia.
-* Figures form result folder shows the MAE obtained using different settings.
-* The predictors folder consists of 32x32xn np arrays for each road type.
-They are cropped from a larger array (arround 70*50)

 #### current findings in setting